 Animated GIF images can be very powerful in the right situation.
 Try to capture one step in one image if possible and be sure to describe in words the location of a point of interaction even though you show it in a screenshot.

 Full-length support videos are appropriate for any highly visited articles.
-Videos should be embedded as visual content, while you should also duplicate the information in text format.
+Videos should be clear and well-formatted, better using a video editor and embedded as visual content, while you should also duplicate the information in text format.

 Internal KB Linking